LinguisticAnubis/LinguisticAnubis/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Current Projects
-[ ] Desktop Gui for Warframe Market Scraper
+- [ ] Desktop GUI for Warframe scraper
+- [ ] Collaborate on Open Source projects
+- [ ] Find Clients via outreach

-[ ] Create easier workflow for onboarding clients
+- [ ] Create a Blog that will reflect all testemonials
+- [ ]